berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section04 Representing Tables.md

     (define put (operation-table 'insert-proc!))

-`Get` takes as arguments two keys, and `put` takes as arguments two keys and a value.
+`get` takes as arguments two keys, and `put` takes as arguments two keys and a value.
 Both operations access the same local table, which is encapsulated within the object created by the call to `make-table`.